adambraimbridge/concept-rw-elasticsearch/README.md

 The internal read should return what got written.
 If not found, you'll get a 404 response.

 `curl -H "X-Request-Id: 123" localhost:8080/organisations/2384fa7a-d514-3d6a-a0ea-3a711f66d0d8`

+The following fields should be returned: Id, ApiUrl, PrefLabel, Types, DirectType, Aliases(if exists).

 ### -XDELETE localhost:8080/{type}/{uuid}
 It is not exposed for clients, available only for internal testing.